Pumpkin Cranberry Cake Recipe

 Posted on 25th of December, 2009 by Lévana

-I always look for baked goods that would double as real food, using unrefined sugars and whole grain flours, and sneaking in nuts, fruits and other goodies, so I can enjoy them more often and offer them confidently to all around me.
-Often my cakes end up looking and tasting like quick breads, and benefit from the same ease of preparation.
+My cranberry cake is the perfect example of my healthy baking: I always look for baked goods that whenever possible would double as real food, using unrefined sugars and whole grain flours, and sneaking in nuts, fruits and other goodies, so I can enjoy them more often and offer them confidently to all around me.
+Often my cakes, just like this cranberry cake, end up looking and tasting like quick breads, and benefit from the same ease of preparation.
 My sugars of choice are evaporated cane juice for white (unrefined, solid in spite of its name) and sucanat for brown (short for sugar cane natural), both widely available at health food stores.
 My flour of choice is spelt always: there is nothing I don’t do with it: Low gluten, high fiber, high protein, delicious taste: You can’t miss!

 You will pleased to find cranberries, even out of season, quite often available in frozen foods sections of health food stores and better supermarkets.
 Likewise, I have no quarrel with canned pumpkin, provided it is 100% pure and natural, easy to find in health foods stores.

-You might also want to make muffins out of this batter: In this case make the baking time shorter: Start with 4o minutes, and check for doneness.
+You might also want to make muffins out of this cranberry cake batter: In this case make the baking time shorter: Start with 4o minutes, and check for doneness.

-2 cups sucanat or other unrefined sugar (health food stores)
+2 cups sucanat or other unrefined sugar (health food stores: Don’t try to reduce the amount: The cranberries are very tart)

 3 cups canned pumpkin, unflavored (in other words: 100% pumpkin, not pumpkin pie filling)